-The only other paper in the literature analysing piecewise-polynomial coarse spaces is the recent preprint \cite{GS4}.
-This work gives sufficient conditions for the preconditioned matrix to be close to the identity for certain hybrid Schwarz preconditioners, with this theory allowing DD subdomains of arbitrary size, and arbitrary absorbing layers/boundary conditions on both the global and local Helmholtz problems.
-The assumptions on the coarse space in \cite{GS4} are satisfied (i) by the multiscale coarse spaces in the recent analyses \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} and (ii) if the Galerkin problem in the coarse space is known to be quasi-optimal via the Schatz argument \cite{Sc:74, ScWa:96}.
-Using Point (ii), \cite{GS4} proved the first rigorous $k$-explicit convergence results about two-level DD with piecewise polynomial coarse spaces, albeit of fixed degree.
-This fixed-degree requirement arises since the theory in \cite{GS4} uses a super-approximation result, and the current proof of this result gives a constant that blows up as the polynomial degree increases.
-Therefore, because of the pollution effect, the piecewise-polynomial fine and coarse spaces covered by \cite{GS4} have $\gg (kL)^d$ degrees of freedom.
+The paper \cite{GS4} studies certain hybrid Schwarz preconditioners and gives sufficient conditions for the preconditioned matrix to be close to the identity, with this theory allowing DD subdomains of arbitrary size, and arbitrary absorbing layers/boundary conditions on both the global and local Helmholtz problems.
+The assumptions on the coarse space in \cite{GS4} are satisfied (i) by the multiscale coarse spaces in the analyses \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} and (ii) if the Galerkin problem in the coarse space is known to be quasi-optimal via the Schatz argument \cite{Sc:74, ScWa:96}.
+The theory in \cite{GS4} therefore covers piecewise-polynomial fine and coarse spaces, but only with fixed polynomial degree, and therefore not pollution free.

-The main goals of the present paper are therefore the following. \ben \item Prove convergence results about two-level DD methods with piecewise-polynomial fine and coarse spaces that allow the polynomial degree to increase with $k$, and hence obtain -- up to factors of $\log(kL)$ -- piecewise-polynomial fine and coarse spaces with $\sim (kL)^d$ degrees of freedom. \item Prove results about two-level \emph{additive} (as well as hybrid) Schwarz preconditioners. \een Regarding 1:~The existing two-level convergence results with coarse spaces that have $\sim (kL)^d$ degrees of freedom (up to factors of $\log (kL)$) involve coarse spaces with problem-adapted basis functions (which must be pre-computed).
-Thus, the present paper gives the first $k$-explicit convergence results about a two-level Schwarz preconditioner applied to high-frequency Helmholtz with a coarse space that is pollution-free (up to factors of $\log (kL)$) and does \emph{not} consist of problem-adapted basis functions.

-Regarding 2:~To our knowledge, the present paper also gives the first $k$-explicit results about a two-level purely-additive Schwarz preconditioner applied to high-frequency Helmholtz.